rosepearson/cylc-geofabrics/README.md

 A note on removing environments if they need to be recreated: `conda remove --name env_name --all`

+# Waikanae
-## Running Waikanae
+## Running
 The following is a shell example for running the cylc workflow for creating a geofabric for Waikanae.
-It is still a work in progress.
-I currently downloads the required LiDAR files before exiting the setup stage with an error relating to the environment setup.

 ```
 # Move to the waikanae example
 cd /nesi/project/niwa03440/Cylc-GeoFabrics/cylc-src/waikanae

-# Create a cylc graph from the cylc.flow file
-cylc graph . -o graph.png

 # Install, run and monitor the cylc workflow
 cylc validate . # Check for errors and correct as needed